 There are several partners you’ll rely on when working with an expanding international brand.
 Among them, a translation agency.
 Knowing the cultural landscape of your target local is vital for you to get actively involved in the marketing localization process, ensuring that your client’s goals are met.

-The Most Diverse Countries in the World
+Finding The Most Diverse Country in the World

 Papua New Guinea